InSpire: Vision-Language-Action Models with Intrinsic Spatial Reasoning: Experiments

-\textbf{Results and Analysis}.
-We have several key observations from the results in Table \ref{tab:LIBEROperformance}. \textbf{1)} Our InSpire achieves the best or comparable performance compared to the two strong baseline VLAs on both seen and unseen tasks.
-Remarkably, InSpire enhances the absolute success rates of miniVLA-VQ by \textbf{6.2\%} and \textbf{10\%} on seen and unseen tasks, respectively.
-This underscores InSpire's effectiveness and flexibility in tackling the adverse effects of the spurious correlation issue in VLAs, thereby enabling them to produce more accurate and robust robot actions. \textbf{2)} The established performance gains of InSpire on $\pi_0$-FAST are not as significant as that on miniVLA-VQ.
+We have the following key observations from Table \ref{tab:LIBEROperformance}. \textbf{1)} Our InSpire achieves the best or comparable performance compared to the two strong baseline VLAs on both seen and unseen tasks.
+Remarkably, InSpire enhances the absolute success rates of miniVLA-VQ by \textbf{6.2\%} and \textbf{10\%} on seen and unseen tasks, respectively. \textbf{2)} The established performance gains of InSpire on $\pi_0$-FAST are not as significant as that on miniVLA-VQ.
 The primary reason could be that we train miniVLA-VQ from scratch but finetune the pretrained $\pi_0$-FAST.
-With substantially less data than $\pi_0$-FAST's pretraining dataset, LIBERO-90 limits the ability of InSpire to enhance $\pi_0$-FAST's spatial reasoning capability. \textbf{3)} InSpire yields significantly better performance on LIBERO-Spatial and LIBERO-Object tasks compared to LIBERO-Goal and LIBERO-Long tasks, demonstrating its strength in handling spatial relationships and object interactions.
-The results on LIBERO-Long tasks also reveal InSpire's inability to improve VLAs' high-level task planning capacity. \textbf{4)} SpatialVLA, as well as other state-of-the-art VLAs, exhibit poor generalization performance on tasks from the four unseen datasets, indicating that these models fail to capture true causal relationships between observations and actions, leading to poor generalization beyond the distribution of their training data.
+With substantially less data than $\pi_0$-FAST's pretraining dataset, LIBERO-90 limits the ability of InSpire to enhance $\pi_0$-FAST's spatial reasoning capability. \textbf{3)} InSpire yields significantly better performance on LIBERO-Spatial and LIBERO-Object tasks compared to LIBERO-Goal and LIBERO-Long tasks, demonstrating its strength in handling spatial relationships and object interactions. \textbf{4)} SpatialVLA, and other VLAs, exhibit poor generalization performance on tasks from the four unseen datasets, indicating these models' inability to capture true causal relationships between observations and actions, leading to poor generalization beyond the distribution of their training data.